 Whoever chooses to open the account should understand the difference between the account owner and the beneficiary.
 The child who uses the funds to go to school is the beneficiary.
-The money is used to benefit that child by covering school costs; however, the child doesn’t have ownership or legal control over the money — unless she is over the age of 18 and opens an account for herself, making her both the owner and beneficiary.
+The money is used to benefit that child by covering school costs; however, the child doesn’t have ownership or legal control over the money — unless they are over the age of 18 and open an account for themselves, making them both the owner and beneficiary.

 Anyone can be the account owner, but it’s usually a parent.
 Ownership also can be transferred, with the original owner naming a successor owner.
 This is helpful when grandparents open an account and then name the child’s parent as a successor owner, for example.

 Assets in a 529 savings plan owned by a parent or dependent child are considered parental assets on the Free Application for Federal Student Aid (FAFSA).
 If any 529 funds exceed the Asset Protection Allowance limit (typically around $10,000), that will decrease the student’s FAFSA aid by up to 5.64% of the account’s value.